Polycondensation

 Product portfolio

 In order to generate the necessary vacuum conditions, a multistage combination of Roots and liquid ring pumps are typically utilized.
 These pumps must be precisely matched to accommodate the special requirements of the specific application.
 In the production of plastics, products that tend to stick and bake on to things are the order of the day.
 When configuring a vacuum system, an important task is to ensure that no process components leave deposits in the vacuum pumps.
-With its extensive product portfolio, Pfeiffer Vacuum offers diverse solutions that can be individually adjusted to suit the requirements of your specific application.
+With its extensive product portfolio, Pfeiffer offers diverse solutions that can be individually adjusted to suit the requirements of your specific application.
 The combination of Roots pumps – in normal and gas-cooled versions – with liquid ring pumps has established itself as a reliable solution.
 Especially with this combination of liquid ring vacuum pump and gas-cooled Roots pump, it contributes significantly to the stability of the process.
 Besides numerous advantages for the chemical industry, liquid ring vacuum pumps also carry a crucial disadvantage in their use.
 This is based on their dependence on a liquid, which can lead to the pump not being able to reach the specified pressure or pumping speed in case of contamination or temperature fluctuations.
 These variations can be compensated by the gas-cooled Roots pump, as this pump principle is self-regulating.
 This is based largely on the formula: p (pressure) x V (volume) = constant.
 The ratio between inlet and outlet pressure determines how much cold gas from the heat exchanger is fed into the hot gas inside the pump.
 In this way, any differential pressure could theoretically be realized.
 Limiting factors are the size of the heat exchanger and the power of the engine.
 Both are specifically coordinated for each application.